open/close all folders

 - Morality Pets: They serve as a source of Fate's Pet the Dog moments.

-- Only Known by Their Nickname: They are mainly known by their code-names, only two of them have their real names revealed.
+- Only Known by Their Nickname: Most of them are only known by their code-names.
+The real names of only two out of five girls are revealed.

 - Undying Loyalty: To Fate.
 All of them are willing to follow him everywhere and do whatever they can to help him.

 - Anti-Villain: The most sympathetic of the girls.